 I’ve always loved thrifting.
-From the vintage dresses I wore to my homeschooler proms to the over sized sweaters that were already worn in from decades of wear and tear.
+From the vintage dresses I wore to my homeschool proms to the over sized sweaters that were already worn in from decades of use.
 Even the smell of the old clothes that’ve been sitting in the back of a closet for years brings a little flutter to my stomach because it’s the smell that say, “There’s a gem in here somewhere.”

 WHY CHOOSE SECOND HAND?

 The more research I do on the world of sustainable and ethical fashion, the more I realize new is not always better.
-Even new from high quality, sustainable, and ethical brands is not always the way to go.
+Even new from high quality, sustainable, and ethical brands; it’s not always the way to go.

 No matter what, it’s still adding more stuff to a world that is already full of perfectly fine clothing, if you know how to find it.